Characterisation of MOSH/MOAH results

 The experts from the Competence Centre for Organic Contaminants of the Eurofins Laboratory Network for Food & Feed Testing in Germany already have many years of experience with the quantitative determination of MOSH and MOAH by online LC-GC-FID as well as characterisation by LC-GC-MS.

-The introduction of the additional qualitative two-dimensional GCxGC-TOF-MS now enables a more precise characterisation of the MOSH and MOAH fractions.
+The introduction of the additional qualitative two-dimensional GCxGC-ToF-MS enables a more precise characterisation of the MOSH and MOAH fractions.
 This requires a separate analysis for each fraction.

 By separating each fraction in two dimensions, the aromatics in the MOAH fraction can be separated by ring number to enable a toxicological assessment.
 Interferences with natural accompanying substances such as terpenes from aromas and carotenoids, occurring in the one-dimensional chromatography, can now be resolved more efficiently.
 In the MOSH fraction, the identification of hopanes, steranes, phytane, pristane and other characteristic markers can significantly contribute to the identification of the source of contamination.